akshaya9999/Martian_Chronicles/README.md

-## My Experiance
+## My Experience
-This entire project helped me get familiar with PyQt designer and PyQt in genearal .
-My experiance from doing 'Automate The Boring Stuff With Python' also helped in implimenting the functionalities of the application,especially with the modules shutil,requests,os,ezgmail and pathlib.
+This entire project helped me get familiar with PyQt designer and PyQt in general .
+My experience from doing 'Automate The Boring Stuff With Python' also helped in implimenting the functionalities of the application,especially with the modules shutil,requests,os,ezgmail and pathlib.
 I was also able to learn few of the widgets in PyQt5.
 Overall this project was a great opportunity for me to learn and I hope that my efforts will be taken into consideration and I will be able to join the club.